 WFLF is dedicated to assuring the forever safe harbor of all rescue horses under its charter, which means seeing that their housing and care is provided for the lifetime of each horse.
 Rescue is just the beginning of a long, dedicated endeavor to provide the best quality of life for these majestic refugees.
 The Wild for Life Foundation needs your support now in order to continue our direct aid to these and other wild horses in need.

 Wild for Life Foundation is expanding its equine sanctuary programs and facilities in conjunction with its equine assisted learning programs so we can save more lives.
 In the year 2012, WFLF began development of our vision for the new millennium, the western regional equine preserve plan comprised of natural habitat preserves and captive wildlife sanctuaries.
-Phase One of WFLF's master plan consists of the acquisition of land zoned for equines with a mild climate, lush vegetation and rolling hills to provide as a perfect setting for a wild horse sanctuary and recovery center.
-Learn more about WFLF's sanctuary project
+Phase Two of WFLF's plan consists of the acquisition of land zoned for equines with a mild climate, lush vegetation and rolling hills to provide as a perfect setting for a wild horse sanctuary and recovery center.
+Learn more about WFLF's land acquisition and sanctuary expansion project

 The expanded sanctuary facilities will addititionally provide a variety of community programs to benefit both people and the horses.
 In this manner the WFLF will serve America's most needy equines while at the same time, touch the lives of local disadvantaged youth, wounded veterans, and beyond, through natural partnerships and equine assisted learning programs.